-PUBLIC COLLECTION CERTIFICATE (Civil Society Organizations Authority of Bhutan)
+PUBLIC COLLECTION CERTIFICATE

+(Civil Society Organizations Authority of Bhutan)
-In pursuance to section 167 of the Civil Society Organization =

-hereby certify thatthe CSO) located at

-registered office) bearing registration number has tl nis day been

-(a) Location of collection:

-(b) Purpose of collection:

-(c) Date of collection (validity):

-(d) Details of fundraiser:

-(e) Details of volunteer:

-Given under my hand at o month ofyear. n this day of

-NB:

-- 1. Door-to-door public collections are prohibited. - 2.
-Approval from relevant agencies is obligatory - 3.
-The fundraising volunteers shall carry a copy of this Certificate.
+In pursuance to section 167 of the Civil Society Organizat hereby certify that • the CSO) located at registered office) bearing registration number J has this day been granted permission to conduct fundraising activities subject (a) Location of collection: - (b) Dates of collection (validity): (c) Details of fundraiser: Given under my hand at on this day of Note: The fundraising shall be strictly in compliance to Guidelines. the CSO Act, Regulations and 2.
+Clearance from relevant agencies is obligatory 3.
+The fundraiser shall carry a copy of this Certifica te.
+Fundraising report to be submitted to CSOA with after completion of fundraising event. in one mo onth ()